Establishing an Effective Sick Leave Policy for Employees

 Accrual: Decide how sick leave will be accrued and whether it will be paid or unpaid.
 You could allow employees to accrue a certain number of sick leave days each year, or you could offer a set amount of sick leave days upfront.

 Usage: Determine how and when employees can use their sick leave.
 For example, you may allow employees to use sick leave for their own illness, to care for a family member, or for other medical appointments.
+Our book of business shows that age plays a factor in the type of leave taken.
+For example, workers between the ages of 32-35 take a variety of leave at higher rates than other ages where as employees on medical leave are most prevalent in ages ~48-56.

 Documentation: Establish a process for employees to request and document sick leave.
 This could include a form that employees need to fill out and submit to request sick leave or a process for employees to report their absence through a leave management system.
 Whatever method you choose, be clear about your expectations.